 Strathmore Primary School values the important role the parents have in supporting their child’s learning.
 A comprehensive Parent Participation Plan is published at the start of each term.
 The school strongly encourages a partnership between the school and the home through providing opportunities for involvement in:

-- Classroom Helper’s Program
+- Community Reading Program

-- School Council and sub-committees
+- School Council and Sub-committees